subtleazn/pinoyseoulradio/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [PinoySeoul Radio Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Pinoy Seoul Radio Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT CONTACT EMAIL].
+Please report unacceptable behavior to [admin@pinoyseoul.com](mailto:admin@pinoyseoul.com).